Armanyousefzade/Armanyousefzade/README.md

 In addition to my technical expertise, I have excellent communication and teamwork skills.
 I believe that effective collaboration and open communication are key to successful software development.
 I actively engage with stakeholders, gather requirements, and ensure clear and concise communication within cross-functional teams, enabling us to deliver high-quality software solutions on time.

-<br>🔭 I’m currently working on developing full-stack software solutions at Link.<br>🌱 I’m continuously learning new frameworks, technologies, and best practices in software development.<br>👯 I’m looking for software developer and software engineer opportunities.<br>💬 Ask me everything software development-related, and I'll be happy to help you out.
+<br>🔭 I’m currently working on developing full-stack software solutions at Link.<br>🌱 I’m continuously learning new frameworks, technologies, and best practices in software development.<br>💬 Ask me everything software development-related, and I'll be happy to help you out.
 I love talking about this.<br>😄 Pronouns: He/Him

 ## 🌐 Socials: